 This feature alone justifies Premium for many users.
 On free YouTube mobile, music videos and audio content stop the moment you lock screen or switch apps.
 With Premium, audio continues seamlessly.

-If you exercise, walk, drive or do chores while listening to YouTube content, you have probably hated the screen-locked silence problem.
+If you exercise, walk, drive, or do chores while listening to YouTube content, you have probably hated the screen-locked silence problem.
 Premium fixes it permanently.

 Ad Blockers vs Premium

 YouTube has cracked down hard on ad blockers throughout 2024 and 2025.
 Many users used to skip Premium and just install uBlock Origin on browser.
-Now YouTube actively detects ad blockers and shows warnings, slows playback or breaks features.
+Now YouTube actively detects ad blockers and shows warnings, slows playback, or breaks features.

 Family Plan Reality Check